drone/drone-plugin-index/content/appleboy/drone-scp/index.zh-tw.md

 The `password` or `key` attributes can be replaced with the below secret environment variables.
 Please see the Drone documentation to learn more about secrets.

+SCP_PASSWORD
-SCP_PASSWORD: : password of target host user
+: password of target host user

+SCP_KEY
-SCP_KEY : public key of target host user like `path/to/.ssh/id_rsa`
+: public key of target host user like `path/to/.ssh/id_rsa`

 # Parameter Reference